ALL ABOUT FLUORESCENT MINERAL LIGHTS

 Convoy C8 365nm Flashlight

 This light is the next generation Convoy - the Convoy Redesigned.
 It offers almost 3 watts of UVA output (radiant) and is unbelievably bright.
-Currently the best LW flashlight on the market.
+Currently the best LW UV flashlight for rocks on the market.

 Convoy S2+ 365nm Flashlight